quasarframework/app-extension-dotenv/README.md

 This project is an official Quasar App Extension for [dotenv](https://www.npmjs.com/package/dotenv).

-See tutorials
+For creating your own Quasar App Extension see tutorials:
 1. Part 1: [here]() <- pending
 2. Part 2: [here]() <- pending

-To add this App Extension to your Quasar application, run the following (in your apps folder):
+To add this App Extension to your Quasar application, run the following (in your Quasar app folder):

 ```
 quasar ext --add @quasar/dotenv